-As a researcher, Xu's academic interest covers several areas, such as Contemporary Art (Western), Text Art (Western), Chinese Contemporary Art (art since 1979 in China), Contemporary Chinese Art (art with Chinese philosophical concept and contemporary thinking), and Contemporary Chinese Text Art (Post-conceptual Text Art written in Chinese).
+As a researcher, Xu's academic interests cover several areas, such as Contemporary Art (Western), Text Art (Western), Chinese Contemporary Art (art since 1979 in China), Contemporary Chinese Art (art with Chinese philosophical concept and contemporary thinking), and Contemporary Chinese Text Art (Post-conceptual Text Art written in Chinese).
 Her art practice and philosophical reflection on the contemporaneity and textuality of Contemporary Art relates to both Western and Chinese contexts.
-On Chinese Contemporary Art, Xu chronologically divides its history from its ideological changing, which is on the basis of historical-geopolitical ideological struggles in the world.
-Xu's research on Chinese Text Art explores in-depth on Chinese philology (训诂学), especially on Six Shu (六书).
+On Chinese Contemporary Art, Xu chronologically divides its history from its ideological change, which is on the basis of historical-geopolitical ideological struggles in the world.
+Xu's research on Chinese Text Art explores in-depth Chinese philology (训诂学), especially on Six Shu (六书).
 Besides Western philosophy, Xu has great interest in traditional Chinese philosophy, her main theoretical framework is based on Neo Confucianism (儒家理学派).

 As an artist, Xu's works focus on Text Art and VR Art.
 By freely using different languages and mediums, Xu's text works travels from English to Chinese, from Oracle Bone Scrips (甲骨文) to Xiao Zhuan (小篆), from Traditional to Simplified Chinese and from Wall text to VR text.
 Most of her works tend to combine trans-disciplinary, trans-medium, transcultural or trans-language features.
 Some works shows her concern for Chinese Feminism and critiquing of elitism.
 Some other works express her thoughts on philosophy.
 Through artworks, Xu tends to express her view of globalisation, which considers all human beings and all nations as a unity with a shared future.

-Xu self founded Lincoln's first personal VR art studio to explore new knowledge of contemporaneity with new technology and always welcomes other artists to collaborate in this field.
+Xu self-founded Lincoln's first personal VR art studio to explore new knowledge of contemporaneity with new technology and always welcomes other artists to collaborate in this field.